Cheeeliy/DIGD/README.md

-# TAEV
+# DIGD
-The code for "Multivariate Time Series Anomaly Detection Method Based on Mamba with Twin Auxiliary Exogenous Variables"
+The code for "Multivariate Time Series Anomaly Detection Method for Industrial Systems with Datadifferentiated Channel Independence and Global-local Channel Dependence"

+Comming Soon.